appwrite/appwrite/README.md

 docker-compose up -d --remove-orphans
 ```

 Once the Docker installation completes, go to http://localhost to access the Appwrite console from your browser.
-Please notice that on non-linux native hosts the server might take a few minutes to start after installation completes.
+Please notice that on non-linux native hosts, the server might take a few minutes to start after installation completes.

 For advanced, production and custon installation check out our Docker [enviornemnt variables](/docs/EnviornementVariables.md) docs.